discloud/docs/support/languages/javascript/dbm/README.md

 ## ✍ Hosting Your Bot on DisCloud

-You can learn how to host your Bot on the website or Discord version.
+You can learn how to host your Bot on the website or Discord version:

 {% page-ref page="../../../how-to-host/website.md" %}